ezhivas/ticketmanager-service/README.md

 - ✅ Logging for all requests including user.email (when applicable)
 - ✅ API documentation (Swagger)
 - ✅ Role-based access control (RBAC)
+- ✅ Default admin creation if not exist in DB from .env

 ## Prerequisites